mathesar-foundation/mathesar-wiki/team/guide/comms-assignee.md

 ### Every day

 1. Respond to [Matrix](/community) messages from community members in all channels.
-1. Look through [newly created issues](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue) and [triage](/team/guide/issue-triage) them.
+1. Look through [issues that need triage](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+triage%22) and [triage](/team/guide/issue-triage) them.
-1. Look through [recently updated issues](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+sort%3Aupdated-desc) and [assign](/team/guide/issue-assignment) issues to community members who comment with intent to start work.
+1. Look through [recently updated issues](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+sort%3Aupdated-desc) and [assign](/team/guide/issue-assignment) issues to community members who have commented with intent to start work.
 1. Look through [new PRs](https://github.com/centerofci/mathesar/pulls?q=is%3Aopen+is%3Apr) for any lacking an assigned [reviewer](/engineering/code-review).
 Comment on the PR, requesting a review by tagging specific team members who you think would be suited to review it.

 Ensure community members receive a response within 1 business day, either from you or someone else.
 You don't need to resolve everything within one day though.
 With a new PR for example, you can comment on it, thank the contributor, and let them know when they can expect their PR to be reviewed.